ISPmanager installation guide

 Select ISPmanager and its version from the list of software products.
 The installation script will install the control panel and required software from the system repository.

-The installation on CentOS 6.5 looks something like this:
+The installation process on CentOS 6.5 looks something like this:

 Once the installation is complete, you can access ISPmanager at the following URL: